Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

 \subsection{Complexity of the cTFD of Two Complex Harmonic Oscillators}

-We now have the necessary ingredients to compute the complexity of a charged thermofield double \eqref{eq:chocolate} of the Two Complex harmonic oscillators system.
+We now have the necessary ingredients to compute the complexity of the charged thermofield double state \eqref{eq:chocolate} of the two complex harmonic oscillator system.
 Recall from the paragraph above eq.~\eqref{eq:Topaz} that the complexity depends on the choice of basis, and that it was found in \cite{TFD} that the $F_1$ cost function with a choice of basis which does not mix the left and right degrees of freedom was the one which reproduced best a number of qualitative features of complexity in holography.
-For this reason we have chosen to focus on a similar choice of basis below.
-We will consider two different bases, the complex left-right basis $LR_\Cbb$ basis corresponding to coordinates
+We have chosen to focus on a similar choice of bases below.
+We will consider two different bases, the complex left-right basis $LR_\Cbb$ corresponding to operators